Brightmarc12/hng_backend-stage2/README.md

 This project is a RESTful API built with Node.js, Express, and Sequelize.
 It fetches country and currency exchange data from external sources, processes and enriches this data, caches it in a MySQL database, and provides a suite of endpoints for CRUD operations and data retrieval.
 Additionally, it generates a dynamic summary image of the cached data.

+This application is designed to be containerized with Docker to ensure a consistent and reliable runtime environment with all necessary system dependencies.

 ---

 ### Key Features